SaRChYpE/flask_app/README.md

 Flask app that I was using for my devops projects.

-Just hit python -m flask run to start the app.
+Just build an image with docker build -t .

+Then docker run -d -p 5000:5000 image:tag

 Feel free to use:)